Seixal: Culture

 There are secular or religious celebrations throughout the year, including the Modern Music Festival of Corroios and Seixal Jazz.

 The primary event of the social year is the Avante!
-Festival, the annual festival of Portuguese Communist Party, which attracts hundreds of thousands of visitors.
+Festival, the annual festival of the Portuguese Communist Party, which attracts hundreds of thousands of visitors.
 This is a three-day music festival with hundreds of Portuguese and international bands and artists across five different stages, in addition to ethnographic demonstrations, gastronomy, social debates, books and music fair, the Avanteatro (theatre) and sporting events.
 Several foreign communist parties also participate.
 The events preparation begins following the conclusion of the annual festivities, through the initiative of party members and youth volunteers.

 Sport

 Seixalíada is the community's annual sporting event, bringing together the region's athletes in various sporting activities from track to water event, forming a mini-Olympiad.